tiwariRupesh/tiwariRupesh/README.md

 **RRV BATCH JOB FLOW**

 **MS-DVS Module -\>**

-RRV Controller (com.getinsured.iex.hub.rest.controller) -- RRV
-controller is a class , it is couple of end points ,where in we can initiate batch job ,and check batch job processing status persists data into below mentioned tables.
+RRV Controller - It has couple of end points ,where in we can initiate batch job ,and check batch job processing status persists data into below mentioned tables.

 DVS_BATCH -- It stores batch id , batch name , batch creation date .